Tax Deduction for Domestic Rent

 Qualifying Tenancy

-To qualify for the deduction, a tenancy (or a sub-tenancy) in writing must be procured in respect of any domestic premises.
+To qualify for the deduction, a tenancy (or a sub-tenancy) in writing must be procured in respect of the right to the exclusive use of any domestic premises.
 The tenancy must be stamped within the meaning of the Stamp Duty Ordinance (Cap.
 117) except one procured in respect of any domestic premises leased by the Government or the Financial Secretary Incorporated as an agent of the Government at a rent of a fair market value.

 Amount of Allowable Deduction

-In general, the maximum amount of deduction allowable to a taxpayer is $100,000 for each year of assessment.
+In general, the maximum amount of domestic rent basic deduction allowable to a taxpayer is $100,000 for each year of assessment.

 The deduction ceiling for a tenancy is the maximum amount of deduction, to be reduced:

-• if the period of the tenancy for which the right to the exclusive use of the domestic premises is given under the tenancy covers only a part, but not the whole, of a year of assessment – in proportion to the period of the tenancy falling within the year of assessment.
+- if the contractual period of the tenancy covers only a part, but not the whole, of a year of assessment – in proportion to the contractual period of the tenancy that overlaps with the year of assessment.

 If the taxpayer is married during part of a year of assessment, the above principle for determining the total amount of deduction allowable to the taxpayer or the taxpayer’s spouse (or both of them) will apply to that part of the year of assessment when the taxpayer is married.